TimOliver/SLVolumeButtonListener/README.md

 In order to preserve this class in the hopes it still has educational value, I've made it available on GitHub again under my own account.

+The original README follows:

+---

+# Overview #

+This repository contains an Objective C class to listen for volume button events on iOS.

+Three events are supported, for each of the two hardware buttons (+ Volume up, - Volume down):

+1. Volume button press has begun
+2. Volume button was pressed (can repeat while the button is held down)
+3. Volume button press has ended

+A sample Xcode project is included demonstrating the use of the library.

+# License #

+The source in this repository is distributed under the terms of the GNU General Public License.

+A separate license suitable for commercial use is available on request.
+For further information, please contact licensing@snappylabs.com.